pooja169usp/Single-Page-React-App/README.md

-    *showUsers* is set on successful data fetch *isLoading* is set when the data fetch is initiated and reset on successful data fetch *usersData* holds the response from the fetch API *parsedUsersData* hold the paserd information from usersData
+    *showUsers* is set on successful data fetch *isLoading* is set when the data fetch is initiated and reset on successful data fetch *usersData* holds the response from the fetch API *parsedUsersData* holds the passed information from usersData

 ### Header
 Functional component that renders Header.
 It has the Get Users button which on click fetches the users by making a get request using fetch API